chendaniely/2021-11-03-git_collab/README.md

 - pull request: (aka merge request), doing a merge on the remote (e.g., GitHub) interface
     - This is where you do code review
     - PRs will auto update if you push new commits

+- `git stash`: makes a temp commit with current changes
+    - `git stash pop`: takes the last stash and re-applies it current state